explosion/spaCy/website/docs/api/example.md

 ### Alignment attributes {#alignment-attributes"}

-Alignment attributes are managed using the `AlignmentArray`, which is a simplified version of Thinc's [Ragged](https://thinc.ai/docs/api-types#ragged) type that only supports the `data` and `length` attributes.
+Alignment attributes are managed using `AlignmentArray`, which is a simplified version of Thinc's [Ragged](https://thinc.ai/docs/api-types#ragged) type that only supports the `data` and `length` attributes.